ncareau/nmc-lab.com/README.md

 NMC-Lab.com
 ===

 This is the source code to my blog.
 It is a simplistic website without any database.
-Written in PHP and built using silex.
+Written in PHP and built using Silex.

 ## Libs and Resources
-A list of libraries and resources used on the project.
+A list of libraries and ressources used on the project.

 PHP:

-* **[Silex](http://www.smarty.net/)** - Simple Framework for PHP.
+* **[Silex](http://silex.sensiolabs.org/)** - Simple Framework for PHP.

 Front End: